 What Is Pristiq?

 Pristiq is a timed-release SNRI antidepressant.
-The drug interferes with serotonin and norepinephrine receptors.
+The drug interferes with serotonin and norepinephrine receptors in ways that are not completely understood.
 Researchers report that Pristiq acts aggressively on blocking serotonergic receptors at a 10:1 ratio over norepinephrine receptors.15 Stopping the drug suddenly carries certain risks to health.
 Pristiq (desvenlafaxine) was initially approved for sale by the FDA in 2007 for the treatment of depressive disorders.
 Because of the statistics relating to suicidality which have been well documented during many clinical trials both before and after the drug was first approved, Pristiq is not approved to be prescribed for children, teens, or young adults under the age of 25 due to increased risk of suicidality, i.e., suicidal thinking and behavior in this age range.4

 Other risks are associated with Pristiq and other similar SNRI antidepressant drugs.
 All serotonergic medications should be monitored for rare but potentially lethal reactions such as serotonin syndrome and Stevens-Johnson Syndrome (see below for more detailed information).
 These potential health hazards are other reasons one might consider a Pristiq taper and transition to natural Pristiq alternatives.